aduvenhage/raytracer/pages/compiler_settings.md

 ## Linux (GCC)
-Cmake section to set options for XCode/Clang compiler:
+Cmake section to set options for GCC compiler:
 ```
 IF(LINUX)
     # assuming we are using GCC